 - Widget Series: Very much so, and it won't let you forget it!

 - Wham Episode: Episode 6.
 The guy in the gas mask is Ito's teacher, and he's a total Yandere.
 But he was also possessed by the Big Bad, who wanted the bear's Healing Factor body.
 The asteroid is coming down to Earth and nothing can stop it.
 Masked superhero Kenji Miyazawa is the guy possessing Yuta's body and his true identity is Yuta's future self.
 He claims that this timeline is doomed and that this has happened many times before.
 He tasks Yuta to possess his past self and fix everything.
 Oh, and Yuta's biologically female.

 - Episode 9.
 Gliese is Guriko who is the leader of the Q-May group.

 - Why Did It Have to Be Snakes?: Mikatan is terrified by turtles.

 - Xanatos Gambit: The Qmay group attempts to stay one step ahead of Yuta and his friends to ensure the asteroid hits Earth and wipes out ordinary humans.
 Even when the Koraikan residents seemingly defeat one plan, the Qmay group simply uses another tactic, such as calling in the US Army after Yuta and the others defeat a local police force to buy time for Meika to hack enough military servers to launch missiles at the asteroid.

 - You Can't Fight Fate:

-- Yuuta attempts to prevent Ito's death in episode 5, and at first successfully manages to get Mikatan to stop Ito from going to the shrine.
+- Yuta attempts to prevent Ito's death in episode 5, and at first successfully manages to get Mikatan to stop Ito from going to the shrine.
 Unfortunately the killer then kidnaps Muhi and still attempts to kill her after she doesn't show up.
-Yuuta's attempt to warn Rabura and Meika about it ends up with Meika getting shot, along with Kenji Miyazawa.
+Yuta's attempt to warn Rabura and Meika about it ends up with Meika getting shot, along with Kenji Miyazawa.